 You can calculate the display scale to maintain the same DPI as on a regular monitor.
 To have te same UI elements size as on old 24" monitor, 4K panel with the same size of a pixels, should be of 48" size.
 I have 43" panel.
 This means that in order to have the same DPI I had on my old monitor, I need to know how bigger the area of 48" panel compared to the area of 43" panel.
 That is: (48" panel area) / (43" panel area) = (106 * 60 cm) / (95 * 54 cm) = 1.25, or 125% of the DPI scaling level.

 But such calculations aren't necessary.
 In my case, despite the calculated 125%, I use 150% scaling just because it more comfortable for my workplace setup.
-Below are the 100% vs 150% DPI scaling levels on 4K UHD.(Move slider right and left to compare images)
+Below are the 100% vs 150% DPI scaling levels on 4K UHD.(Move slider left or right to compare images)

 Personal comfort is much more important than calculations.
 You may start with 125% and change it into a desired side.